olssongerthel/Kalabalik/README.md

 5. Run Kalabalik: `node server.js`
 6. Go check it out at `http://localhost:3000` in a browser of choice.

+**Optional**: Add username and password to settings.js to enable basic authentication.
+If you don’t want to use 3000 as port number you can change that as well in settings.js.

 ## Filtering responses
 Kalabalik supports filtering on any database column using pipe delimited values.